 You’re worthy of these resources!

-Food is an immediate need and it’s important for those suffering from food insecurity to know that you’re not alone, you’re not forgotten about, and that there are fellow human beings ready and waiting to assist you with this need, today.
-Reach out via phone to some of the pantries I’ve listed for you to see if there are additional resources available there; or just stop by!
+Food is an immediate need and it’s important for those suffering from food insecurity to know that they’re not alone, they’re not forgotten, and that there are fellow human beings ready and waiting to assist you today.
+Reach out via phone to some of the pantries we’ve listed for you to see if there are additional resources available there; or just stop by!
 Many of the food banks in the Pulaski County area have information about WIC and SNAP benefits and even how you can expedite that process.
 But in the meantime, please take advantage of the programs and resources available to you.
 Your family, your children and YOU deserve to rise above food insecurity.
 You don’t have to go hungry; the Pulaski County community is there to help.